Amitmils/TPC_Reconstruction/README.md

 * Plots & CSV with the errors and energy estimation in sub-dir 'results'
 * Log of the run named 'logger.log'
 * A copy of the config file for the specific run
 * dataset with updated smoothed SS for each trajectory and the BiRNN output, which outputs the initial velocity.
 To compute the energy from the velocity use get_energy_from_velocities function from [Tools/utils.py](Tools/utils.py).
-IMPORTANT - The net was trained to optimize energy estimation, therefore the velocities are not gauranteed to be the best estimation.
+IMPORTANT - The net was trained to optimize energy estimation, therefore the velocities are not guaranteed to be the best estimation.